Sailfish & Rebel Parks

 By law, deed restrictions can only be removed by the entity that attached the deed restrictions.
 As the Lakeway Company is now extinct, these deed restrictions can never be lifted or removed.
 Tragically years later after the LCC deeded these parks to the City of Lakeway, the city continued to issue these illegal boat dock permits.

 The practice of issuing the illegal boat dock permits to individual homeowners, in clear violation of the deed restrictions, continued by the City until 2003 when a brave City Council defying years of precedent declined to issue new permits.
 Over the next few years, individual homeowners again petitioned the city for renewals to their expired boat dock permits or for the issuance of new boat dock permits.
-Each time the City council heard refusing such requests.
-Despite the denial of the requests for renewals and new permits the deed restrictions were never enforced and the boat existing boat dock remained without permits.
+Each time the City Council heard and refused such requests.
+Despite the denial of the requests for renewals and new permits the deed restrictions were never enforced and the existing boat docks remained without legal permits.

 The issue over the boat docks finally came to a head in 2012 when a group of homeowners convinced the City Council to sell parcels of the parkland adjacent to the homeowners lots for the paltry sum of $20,000 each.
 As the lands in the parks was valued by City staffers to be in excess of $5,000,000, this sale was a clearly a steal for the small group of homeowners and a great disadvantage to remaining citizens of Lakeway.
 Even worst the remaining portion of the parks would become worthless without the waterfront parcels.
 Fortunately the sale of the parkland required approval by the voters of the City; angry voters rose up and soundly rejected this sale.
 Finally the City's hand was forced and the City began enforcing the deed restrictions and thus forcing the removal of the remaining offending boat docks.
 Read the flyer sent out to warn voters about this illegal sale.
 This flyer is preserved in history to that if this ugly issue ever returns, the citizens will know how to defeat the offense to these nature parks.